FollowTheProcess/cookie_pypackage/README.md

 * [GitHub cli](https://cli.github.com): Option to use the new gh cli to create a GitHub repo for you after project creation.
 (You'll need to have this already set up)

-* Auto-release to [PyPI](https://pypi.org) when you create a new release on GitHub and the tests pass.
+* Auto-release to [PyPI](https://pypi.org) when you push a new tag and the tests pass.

 ## Usage